What to Look for in a Community Association Management Partner

 - Audit support: How do they help with annual audits or reviews?
 Do they have experience with your current auditor?

 Request sample financial reports during your evaluation.
 A good management company should be able to show you clear reports that help the board make informed decisions.
-We've seen reports that were nothing more than a bank statement printout, and we've seen reports with clear budget-to-actual comparisons, aged receivables, and reserve fund tracking.
-The difference in what a board can actually do with that information is night and day.
+Monthly reporting varies widely across this industry: at one end, little more than a bank statement printout; at the other, budget-to-actual comparisons, aged receivables, and reserve fund tracking in a single package.
+Ask which one you will be receiving, and ask to see a real report rather than a blank template.

 Technology and Modern Tools